rhizomatics/signalk-einklabel-plugin/README.md

   - If you're not running a Raspberry Pi, then ensure that the `dbus` package is installed
 4. One or more supported Electronic Shelf Labels
   - The label used for testing this is the [ZhunyCo 3.7 BRWY](https://www.aliexpress.com/item/1005010050104435.html)
+5. Correct time zone set on server if local time is to be shown on display
+  - Use `raspi-config` on a Raspberry Pi, or `timedatectl` on a Linux server
+  - If not set, everything will work, but you may see the wrong zone or not have daylight savings applied

 Once you have all of that, it may be worth also installing [signalk-victron-ble](https://github.com/stefanor/signalk-victron-ble) or [bt-sensors-plugin](https://github.com/naugehyde/bt-sensors-plugin-sk) to pull in data from other sensors and equipment.